adamcysec/steak-prices/README.md

 ## Future plans
 I plan to extend the steak tracking to other stores such as, HEB.

-I will also be hosting the steak data in this repository and plan on making a report tool for alerting me to when i should by steak.
+I will also be hosting the steak data in this repository and plan on making a report tool for alerting me to when i should buy steak.